 Keith’s biggest achievement has been to create a learning culture and a climate in all of his previous schools where teachers and children enjoyed attending and trying new things without the fear of failure.

 As Head Master, Mr Morrow continues to build on the successes of the Hallfield’s ‘outstanding’ ISI inspection report by maintaining excellent standards in every area.
 He is supported by Mr Tim Butcher, Deputy Head: Head of Prep.

 Sue Bowron is a highly qualified Chartered Accountant who has worked in the education sector for eight years.

 Having qualified as a Chartered Accountant with PricewaterhouseCoopers in 1998, Sue has worked with a number of Midlands’ organisations including Cadburys Schweppes, Titan Europe and Kaplan Financial before entering the education sector.

-As Director of Finance and Operations, Sue has oversight of financial and operational management across the school, including all aspects of financial operations, human resources, strategic planning and risk and compliance at Hallfield.
+As Director of Finance and Operations, Sue has oversight of financial and operational management across the school, including all aspects of financial operations, strategic planning and risk and compliance at Hallfield.